-- the technical framework underpinning spectrum licensing in the 3.4 GHz bands;
+- the technical framework underpinning licensing in the 2 GHz band;

-- the operation of the s.145 Determination of unacceptable interference;
+- the operation of the section 145 Determination of Unacceptable Interference;

-- the two Advisory Guidelines that manage in-band and out-of-band interference; and
+- the Advisory Guidelines that manage in-band and out-of band interference with other services; and

 - other important information about the technical framework.

-The entire technical framework is predicated on the assumptions that:
+The technical framework is predicated on the assumption that:

-- receivers employed by spectrum licensees will, as a minimum, meet the minimum receiver performance levels set out in Schedule 1 of the Radiocommunications Advisory Guidelines (Managing Out-of-band Interference in Receivers Operating in Spectrum Licensed Space - 3.4 GHz Band) 2000 (see Receiver Performance below); and
+- receivers employed by spectrum licensees will, as a minimum, meet the minimum receiver performance levels set out in Schedule 1 of the Radiocommunications Advisory Guidelines (Managing Interference from Apparatus-licensed and Class-Licensed Transmitters — 2 GHz Band) 2000; and

-- spectrum licensees will be responsible for managing interference that they, or their third party authorisees, cause to their own services through their operation of devices under any spectrum licence or apparatus licence.
+- spectrum licensees will be responsible for managing interference that they, or authorised third parties, cause to their own services.

-The following general principles have also been followed in developing the technical framework:
+The following general principles are pertinent to this technical framework:

-- the ACMA has attempted to provide the maximum flexibility to spectrum licensees to establish services;
+- the ACMA has attempted to provide maximum flexibility to spectrum licensees to establish services;

-- absolute power levels have been specified as emission limits rather than power levels relative to the transmitter power allowing licensees to strike a balance between the maximum radiated power of a device and its out-of-band performance;
+- Emission limits have been specified as absolute power levels (in EIRP) rather than power levels relative to transmitter power, allowing licensees to strike a balance between the maximum radiated power of a device and its out-of-band performance;

-- the core conditions indirectly specify frequency stability by requiring the emission limits outside the band to be maintained under all conditions allowing a licensee to balance emission bandwidths along with frequency stability, as well as transmitter rise and fall times providing ‘internal guard bands’ as necessary.
+- The core conditions indirectly specify frequency stability by requiring the emission limits outside the band to be maintained under all conditions.
+A licensee is able to balance device emission bandwidth against frequency stability, by providing internal ‘guard bands’ as necessary;

 The interference mechanisms that the technical framework seeks to manage are those caused by: